Sign up to receive exclusive monthly wealthtech insights and interviews from our Chief Growth Officer, Jack Sharry. SIGN UP NOW

 Cheryl Nash: Thanks, Jack.
 It’s great to be here.

 Cheryl Nash: Sure.
-So it’s funny, because a lot of the people in our industry, Jack still call us APL.
+So it’s funny, because a lot of the people in our industry, Jack, still call us APL.
 And that was many, many years ago.

-Jack Sharry: Actually, Cheryl, if I may interrupt the the CEO of InvestCloud referred to the deal as buying APL.
+Jack Sharry: Actually, Cheryl, if I may interrupt the CEO of InvestCloud referred to the deal as buying APL.

 Cheryl Nash: I know.
-He loves APL so.
-So it’s great.
-But yeah, I think it’s funny when we’re talking to clients, they still refer to us as APL so.
-And that was so many names ago, like you said, but I did start my career at a company called Security PL, I was actually the fifth hire at that company.
-And, you know, when when I started my career there, I did many different things, mostly input data into the system on from confirms that I picked up from our clients.
+And he loves APL so, so it’s great.
+But yeah, I think it’s funny when we’re talking to clients, they still refer to us as APL, so.
+And that was so many names ago, like you said, but I did start my career at a company called Security APL, I was actually the fifth hire at that company.
+And, you know, when I started my career there, I did many different things, mostly input data into the system on, from confirms that I picked up from our clients.
 So we didn’t have much automation back then.
 And fast forward to where we are today.
 Lots of automation in our industry.
-Security.
-APL was bought by CheckFree.
-So you didn’t mention check free.
-But that was back in 1996.
-And it’s funny because when check free bought us, a lot of people were scratching their head why.
-And Pete Kite who was the CEO of CheckFree, at the time, had, I think he was, you know, a visionary and way before his time, because he saw back then where brokerage and banking would come together.
-So check free did, you know electronic bill payments, he loved the fact that we were doing back office and brokerage and really thinking that the two would come together.
+Security APL was bought by CheckFree.
+So you didn’t mention CheckFree, but that was back in 1996.
+And it’s funny because when CheckFree bought us, a lot of people were scratching their head why.
+And Pete Kight, who was the CEO of CheckFree, at the time, had, I think he was, you know, a visionary and way before his time, because he saw, back then, where brokerage and banking would come together.
+So CheckFree did, you know electronic bill payments.
+He loved the fact that we were doing back office and brokerage and really thinking that the two would come together.
 And fast forward.
 It’s finally happening, especially more from a digital perspective.
-Then CheckFree was bought by Pfizer.
+Then CheckFree was bought by Fiserv.
 And that’s where I held you know, many different roles.
 We were the investment services division within Fiserv.
 Fiserv was also very focused on payments and merchant processing.
-When you know, working at Pfizer, we had a lot of opportunity because Fiserv had many clients.
+When you know, working at Fiserv, we had a lot of opportunity because Fiserv had many clients.
 So we were able to, you know, bring on new clients because of being part of Fiserv.
-But I’d say as the years went on, Pfizer was very focused on payments versus wealth management.
-And when the first data acquisition happened in 2019, Jeffy Buki came to me and said, I think it’s time to find a home that’s going to invest in your business and really, you know, make you stand apart from the rest.
+But I’d say as the years went on, Fiserv was very focused on payments versus wealth management.
+And when the first data acquisition happened in 2019, Jeff Yabuki came to me and said, “I think it’s time to find a home that’s going to invest in your business and really, you know, make you stand apart from the rest.”
 And it was perfect timing.
 We went through a whole sales process, a lot of PE firms were interested, some strategics.
-And fortunately, we got motive partners.
+And fortunately, we got Motive Partners.
 Fortunately, I say because they’ve been a great partner of ours.
 And, you know, they took us to this next level, which I’ll talk to.
-So I was appointed for the first time in my career CEO, so CEO of our new company, which was named Tegra 118.
+So I was appointed for the first time in my career CEO, so CEO of our new company, which was named Tegra118.
 And that was a short lived but much loved name.
 It was a bold name in the industry.
 We had bold colors, dark purple.
-Funny story, we that right after we became Tegra.
-We went my husband and I went to the paint store and picked out purple paint for our office.
-We painted the offices back in March and nobody seen them.
-So we’re not painting in blue because we’re not timber anymore.
-We’re now in best cloud.
+Funny story, we, that, right after we became Tegra, we went, my husband and I went to the paint store and picked out purple paint for our office.
+We painted the offices back in March and nobody has seen them.
+So we’re now painting them blue because we’re not Tegra anymore.
+We’re now InvestCloud.
 So literally right now they’re being painted back to blue.
-So Tegra when it lasted almost a full year, a couple of weeks before our one year anniversary, we merged with InvestCloud and Finantix.
-It was Now I’m the CEO of the Financial Supermarket division, which is really exciting.
-I’ll talk to you about that a little bit more about, you know, my career has gone through from, you know, inputting data into the system to running product management to being even a salesperson to leading business analyst team all the way through anything that you could think of, to become president and then CEO.
-So I feel fortunate that I’ve been in the same company, although it hasn’t been the same company.
-When you think about the different acquisitions we’ve gone through.
+So Tegra118 lasted almost a full year, a couple of weeks before our one year anniversary, we merged with InvestCloud and Finantix.
+Which now I’m the CEO of the Financial Supermarket division, which is really exciting.
+I’ll talk to you about that a little bit more about, you know, my career has gone through from, you know, inputting data into the system, to running product management, to being even a salesperson, to leading a business analyst team, all the way through, anything that you could think of, to become president and then CEO.
+So I feel fortunate that I’ve been in the same company, although it hasn’t been the same company, when you think about the different acquisitions we’ve gone through.

-Jack Sharry: So if you would talk a little bit about what it looks like if I’m an asset manager or a wealth manager.
+Jack Sharry: So, if you would, talk a little bit about what it looks like if I’m an asset manager or a wealth manager.
 In other words, what’s in it for me if I’m running one of those organizations?

 Cheryl Nash: Yeah, great question.
-So the InvestCloud, their product sets are in colors.
-So they’ve got a blue product and orange product, a black product and a green product.
+So InvestCloud, their product sets are in colors.
+So they’ve got a blue product, an orange product, a black product, and a green product.
 And how those products are broken out is aligned to some of the key capabilities that we have.
 So you’re an asset manager on our platform, and you’re using our SMA capabilities.
 So you get access to all the different sponsors, and you get to trade on our platform.
-Let’s say tomorrow, you come to us because this is actually a true, you know, true scenario that says I need more tax managed portfolios.
+Let’s say tomorrow, you come to us because this is actually a true, you know, true scenario, and says I need more tax managed portfolios.
 We now because InvestCloud has a tax managed app.
-We can take our data that sits in a PL that comes from the custodians every night, put that into the InvestCloud orange platform, which is their digital warehouse, and then have that tax managed at be accessed by our client.
+We can take our data that sits in APL, that comes from the custodians every night, put that into the InvestCloud orange platform, which is their digital warehouse, and then have that tax managed app be accessed by our client.
 And, and because it’s an app, it can be accessed headless.
 So it can be accessed via their website, or it can just fit right into the platform that they use from us.
-What’s really important is we don’t have to go now in this big platform that we have, and build and build and build on top of it.
-What we’re learning because InvestCloud has over 300 apps, is that how the fast paced way that they can take and build apps versus big platform and going in and making changes and having programmers could constantly and they’re completely different, we still have our platform, we’re still going to sell our platform.
-But now what if you’re a client of ours, you actually get an opportunity to say, I want a tax managed function and app and here you go, or I want a fractional share, direct indexing app, and here you go.
+What’s really important is that we don’t have to go now in this big platform that we have, and build and build and build on top of it.
+What we’re learning, because InvestCloud has over 300 apps, is that how the fast paced way that they can take and build apps versus big platform and going in and making changes and having programmers constantly in there–completely different.
+We still have our platform, we’re still going to sell our platform.
+But now what, if you’re a client of ours, you actually get an opportunity to say, “I want a tax managed function in an app,” and here you go.
+Or, “I want a fractional share, direct indexing app,” and here you go.
 So it’s a much better way to give our clients what they need, and in a much faster way.

 Jack Sharry: So let me dig in a little bit deeper here.
 A lot of particularly wealth managers, they want to own the user experience.
-And it sounds like you’re gonna have to correct me here.
-The InvestCloud has a series of apps, and you’re the back office to execute.
+And it sounds like, you’re gonna have to correct me here, the InvestCloud has a series of apps, and you’re the back office to execute.
 Am I getting that right?

-Cheryl Nash: Yep.
-And the apps actually are mostly headless.
-So they can when you say headless, what do you mean by headless?
-That means that the apps, all the data, the underlying calculations, or configurations, and that apps, the stays in the app, but it could be surfaced up through a client’s dot com, or client workstation, or advisor workstation or wherever that might may be.
-And that’s becoming more and more than norm, like he said, they want to own the experience.
+Cheryl Nash: That means that the apps, all the data, the underlying calculations, or configurations, in that app, the stays in the app, but it could be surfaced up through a client’s dot com, or client workstation, or advisor workstation or wherever that might… may be.
+And that’s becoming more and more than norm, like you said, they want to own the experience.
 So the app does all the work in the background.
-But it surfaces that up to however, the client wants it to look, I think I have this right.
-But I think John said that they have 7000 different user experiences, because they’re, that’s I think, where they really perform and where they really I think stand out is first off this data warehouse and these apps, but then making an enabling the end client to have it look exactly like you need it to look.
+But it surfaces it up to however the client wants it to look.
+I think I have this right, but I think John said that they have 7000 different user experiences, because they’re, that’s I think where they really perform and where they really, I think, stand out is first off this data warehouse and these apps, but then making and enabling the end client to have it look exactly like you need it to look.
 And I’ve seen demos where you don’t know where their app begins or ends, because it’s completely integrated in the client experience.

-Cheryl Nash: So there’s 300 apps, but there’s 7000 different user experiences.
+Cheryl Nash: No, so there’s 300 apps, but there’s 7000 different user experiences.
 Yeah.

 Jack Sharry: So I might choose from those and then adapt or adopt those to fit my particular circumstance.